effymariesmith/wordpresssitetest/_pages/building-the-scenegraph.md

 quad = StaticObject.create('quad')
 quad.setPosition(Vector3(0,2.5,-3))
 ```
 To see the primitive, you have to add it to the root in the scene graph.
 Cyclops manages the root node in the scene-manager and a model can be added by creating a StaticObject (add link), and passing the name of the geometry.
-Cyclops stores a dictionary with a name to model mapping, and nodes can therefore generally be retrieved by their name.
+Cyclops stores a dictionary with a name to model mapping and nodes can therefore generally be retrieved by their name.
 StaticObject derives from Entity (a cyclops class), which derives from SceneNode (an omega class), which both provide many functions to interact with scenegraph nodes.
 All entities are automatically added to the root node of the scenegraph, thereforeThe default camera is slightly tilted, therefore the object must be shifted into the camera field.
-Also the z-value (the depth) has to be lowered, because otherwise the quad overlaps exactly with the camera plane and will be clipped.
+Also, the z-value (the depth) has to be lowered because otherwise the quad overlaps exactly with the camera plane and will be clipped.

 ##### Step 2: Adding instances